Raguggg/admission-application-tracker/README.md

 - **Data Validation:** User input is validated using Pydantic models to ensure data consistency (e.g., age verification, phone number format).
 - **Application Status Workflow:** The application follows a status flow from `INCOMPLETE` → `PENDING` → `APPROVED`/`REJECTED`, with specific actions (such as document uploads and admission letter generation) triggering status changes.
 - **Error Handling:** The application includes basic error handling, returning appropriate HTTP status codes and error messages for invalid operations (e.g., duplicate registrations, invalid document uploads).

+### CI/CD Pipeline

+We have a GitHub Actions workflow set up for continuous integration and deployment (CI/CD).
+This workflow automatically runs `pytest` in a cloud environment on every push to the repository.

+#### Workflow Overview:
+- **Trigger:** The workflow runs on every push and pull request to the main or feature branches.
+- **Tests:** It executes `pytest` to ensure all unit tests pass before merging changes.

+This setup helps maintain code quality and ensures that new changes do not break existing functionality.